Richardxxxxxxx/interview/hadoop-hdfs.md

-(the resources coverd reference from Prof. C.L.
+(the resources coverd are from Prof. C.L.
 Wang's lecture slides)

 1.X